11-year-old becomes fourth fatal victim in domestic shooting

-SILVER SPRING, Md. — Police in Maryland say an 11-year-old girl has become the fourth member of her family to die from a shooting rampage by her father.
+SILVER SPRING, Md. — Police in Maryland say an 11-year-old girl has become the fourth member of her family to die from a shooting rampage by her father, who also killed himself.

 The Washington Post reports that Mina Kim died Thursday after being gravely wounded in the shooting Monday at the family’s Montgomery County home.